onmyway133/Recipes/README.md

 ![](Screenshots/SwiftLint.png)

+### Documentation

+- Good code explains itself.
+- I find it useful to add documentations to classes and methods to briefly explain what they do
+- Press `Cmd+Alt+/` to generate documentation with `///`

 ### Model

 - It may sound boring but clients are just a prettier way to represent the API response.
 The model is perhaps the most basic thing and we use it a lot in the app.
 It plays such an important role and there can be some obvious bugs related to malformed models and assumption about how a model should be parsed.